allogic/Vega/README.md

 # Vega

-Lightweight debian based opengl graphics template middleware for games and data visualization.
+Lightweight GNU/Linux based OpenGL graphics template middleware for games and data visualization.
 It aims to provide the thinnest and simplest stack of technology for prototyping directly from c++.

 As a collection of game programming building blocks, vega aims to foster an ecosystem of simple minimal reusable components suited for building your own games.